 This limitation applies to each individual BOS panel.
 Competitions may seat separate homebrew, commercial and mead and/or cider BOS panels, if desired.

 A best-of-show judge receives the BOS Judge Point bonus if a judge judges in at least one other session in the competition.
 If a judge only judges in a BOS panel, that judge earns 1.0 BOS Judge Points and no Judge Points.

-Stewards receive 0.5 Steward Points (non-judging experience points) per day with a maximum of 1.0 Steward Points per competition.
+- Stewards receive 0.5 Steward Points (non-judging experience points) per day with a maximum of 1.0 Steward Points per competition.
 Participants may not earn both Judge and Steward Points in a single competition.
-Steward points are awarded separately from Staff Points and do not come from the Staff Point pool shown in Table 1.
+Steward points are awarded separately from Staff Points and do not come from the Staff Point pool shown in the following table.
 A program participant may earn both Steward and Staff Points.

 Note: In order to maintain competition integrity, staff members with access to entry data should refrain from judging as they may be able to associate entry numbers or entry descriptions with an entrant’s identity.